NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 third-party service such as Restaurant Reservations first.
 Alternatively a token such as OpenID identifier may be used to login.

-In this demo the user uses the same name and password to login to Restaurant Reservations it also uses to login to Social.com.
-This is only to simplify the demo itself as well as to emulate a single sign-on.
-The demo will be enhanced in time to show a more realistic approach with respect to authenticating with multiple services.
+In this demo the user uses the same name to login to Restaurant Reservations it uses to login to Social.com.
+This is only to simplify the demo itself for Restaurant Reservations be able to indicate to Social.com at the resource request time which account it needs to access.

+The demo will be enhanced in time to show a more realistic approach with respect to authenticating with multiple services and avoiding reusing the same username across multiple services.

 Now, once the user has logged in to Restaurant Reservations, the service initiates a temporary OAuth token request.
 It creates an HTTP